samrickman/evaluate-llm-gender-bias-ltc/README.md

 There were some differences compared to the real data:

 1. The sentiment Regard results are more significant for BART and T5, while the SiEBERT results are less significant.
-2. The correlation between sentiment metrics Regard and SiEBERT was 0.09 in our original data, and 0.26 in the synthetic data.
+2. The correlation between sentiment metrics Regard and SiEBERT was 0.09 in the original data, and 0.26 in the synthetic data.
 3. There are some differences in which words are used significantly more by each model.
 The output could not have been the same as the input is different.
 For example, the word "unwise" appears frequently in the real data but is not included in the synthetic data.
 In the real data, Gemma is the model with the the most words used differently.
 However, with the synthetic data, while the words used follow the same patterns as with real data, BART and T5 show more word-level differences than Gemma.
 The Llama 3 model also used one word significantly more for men in the synthetic output ("old"), versus no words in the real data.

-Our primary model did not find any sentiment differences in summaries about men and women in the ChatGPT output.
+The primary model did not find any sentiment differences in summaries about men and women in the ChatGPT output.
 However, some of the [robustness checks](./results_tables/1__results_tables.html#variance-structured-mixed-effects-model) using the SiEBERT metric found the slightly less positive sentiment in male summaries was on the boundary of significance.
 ChatGPT summaries appear to use words related to subjective language more about women, and in particular the word challenge (491 times for women and 365 for men).
 It also uses the word Smith significantly more for men (3701 vs 3261 times), which was the name given to all individuals in the summaries.
-However, the ChatGPT findings are least reliable as, for information governance reasons, we did not conduct the analysis with real data using ChatGPT.
+However, the ChatGPT findings are least reliable as, for information governance reasons, the analysis was not conducted with real data using ChatGPT.

 # Troubleshooting